Our Ladye Star of the Sea, 68 Crooms Hill

 Catholic church built in 1851 by William Wardell (1823-1899) in a style of c1300 but with much decoration by Augustus Pugin.
 The exterior is Kentish rag stone with Caen stone dressings dominated by the tower over the top of the main entrance door.
 Pugin's input is very evident in the high altar and east window of 5 lights together the tabernacle and lectern.

-All year: Tuesday - Sunday, from 9am the church is open throughout the day during hours of daylight.
-At other times contact the Presbytery (tel: 0208 858 0662).
+All year: Tuesday - Sunday the church is open throughout the day during hours of daylight.
+At other times or to confirm contact tel: 0208 858 0662.

 By Greenwich Park on Crooms Hill.
 Rail: Greenwich mainline (DLR) or Cutty Sark (DLR) (approximately 1 mile).
 Bus: None direct but routes 180 and 199 stop at the bottom of Grooms Hill and No 53 stops at the top.